Tim Kraska: Career

 Kraska was at the University of California-Berkeley's AMPLab as a post-doctoral scholar from 2010 to 2012.
 Kraska joined Brown University's computer science department as an assistant professor in January 2013.
 During this time, his focus was on big data management and hybrid human/machine data base systems.
 He was later promoted to adjunct professor in January 2018.

-Kraska co-founded Einblick Analytics, a startup based on the Northstar research project, which builds a collaborative data platform to enable teams to work together.
+Kraska co-founded Einblick Analytics, a startup based on the Northstar research project, which builds a collaborative data platform to enable teams to work together.Einblick Analytics was acquired by Databricks in 2024.

 Kraska has been involved in the development of numerous data systems, such as building a database on S3, which proposed for a first time the separation of compute and storage for cloud database systems as now used by Snowflake and many other systems; Tupleware, a compilation framework for data analytic workflows; CrowdDB, a database system that automatically uses crowd-sourcing for data cleaning tasks; and Northstar, an interactive data science system.
 Kraska co-founded Einblick Analytics in 2010, a startup based on Northstar, which builds a collaborative data platform to enable teams to work together.

 Kraska developed the concept of Learned Indexes, which he developed while at Google.
 It is now used as a part of Google BigTable, has been integrated into RocksDB, and has been used in other applications such as DNA sequence alignment and internet packet classification.

 Kraska has also developed the first Instance Optimized Database Systems.

 Kraska has published more than 150 scholarly articles, has been cited more than 8,500 times and has an h-index of 43.